 - Convenience.
 Whatever type of cardio you choose to do regularly, make it something that’s convenient.
 In other words, don’t commit to swimming workouts if you don’t have easy access to a pool or cycling workouts if you don’t have easy access to clear roads or a bike path (or a spin bike).
-Ideally, you should choose something you can do close to home that involves minimal preparation and equipment.
-Even better, do cardio at home using a streaming workout service like Beachbody On Demand.
+Ideally, you should choose something that involves minimal preparation and equipment, like home workouts.

 - Preference.
 The Internet is overflowing with advice on what the best type of cardio is, but ultimately, the best cardio workout is the one you’ll do consistently.
-So don’t take up mountain biking if you’re not into adrenaline sports; don’t choose swimming if you hate the water.
 Pick something you’ll be excited to do.
-If you’re interested in doing something that’s martial arts-inspired, check out CORE DE FORCE.
-Maybe you like to dance and will have a blast doing the hip-hop routines in CIZE.
-Or maybe, some days you just want to just lace up your shoes, blast your workout playlist, and go for a run.
+If you’re interested in variety, check out Morning Meltdown 100.
+Short on time?
+Try Transform :20.
 Since cardio encompasses so many activities, don’t limit yourself to something you have to force yourself to do.

 - Physical limitations.
-If you have a history of joint injuries, particularly to your knees, ankles, and lower back, you should avoid high-impact activities (like running and basketball).
-Instead, you should stick with low-impact cardio activities like cycling, swimming, and strength training.
-If you’re looking for a low-impact cardio workout at home, try something like PiYo — this pilates-yoga hybrid workout will boost your heart rate and get you sweating without any jumping or pounding on your joints.
+If you have a history of joint injuries, particularly to your knees, ankles, and lower back, you should avoid high-impact workouts.
+Stick to low-impact cardio activities like PiYo — this Pilates-yoga hybrid workout will boost your heart rate and get you sweating without any jumping or pounding on your joints.